Bill Atkinson

-Bill Atkinson (born March 17, 1951) is an American computer engineer and photographer.
+William Dana Atkinson (March 17, 1951 – June 5, 2025) was an American computer engineer, computer programmer and photographer.
 Atkinson worked at Apple Computer from 1978 to 1990.
+Some of Atkinson's noteworthy contributions to the field of computing include Macintosh QuickDraw and Lisa LisaGraf (Atkinson independently discovered the midpoint circle algorithm for fast drawing of circles by using the sum of consecutive odd numbers), marching ants, the menu bar, the selection lasso, MacPaint (FatBits), HyperCard, Atkinson dithering, and the PhotoCard application program.

+Early life and education

+Atkinson was born in Ottumwa, Iowa, on March 17, 1951.
+He grew up in Los Gatos, California, the third child of seven born to anesthesiologist John Atkinson and obstetrician Ethel Dana Atkinson.
+He had two brothers and four sisters.
+He received his undergraduate degree from the University of California, San Diego, where Jef Raskin, who would go on to develop the Apple Macintosh, was one of his professors.
+Atkinson continued his studies as a graduate student in neurochemistry at the University of Washington.

+Apple

+Raskin invited Atkinson to visit him at Apple Computer; Steve Jobs persuaded him to join the company immediately as employee No. 51, and Atkinson never finished his PhD.
 Atkinson was the principal designer and developer of the graphical user interface (GUI) of the Apple Lisa and, later, one of the first thirty members of the original Apple Macintosh development team, and was the creator of the MacPaint application.
 He also designed and implemented QuickDraw, the fundamental toolbox that the Lisa and Macintosh used for graphics.
 QuickDraw's performance was essential for the success of the Macintosh GUI.
 He also was one of the main designers of the Lisa and Macintosh user interfaces.
 Atkinson also conceived, designed and implemented HyperCard, an early and influential hypermedia system.
-HyperCard put the power of computer programming and database design into the hands of nonprogrammers.
+HyperCard put the power of computer programming and database design into the hands of non-programmers.
 In 1994, Atkinson received the EFF Pioneer Award for his contributions.

-Education

-He received his undergraduate degree from the University of California, San Diego, where Apple Macintosh developer Jef Raskin was one of his professors.
-Atkinson continued his studies as a graduate student in neurochemistry at the University of Washington.
-Raskin invited Atkinson to visit him at Apple Computer; Steve Jobs persuaded him to join the company immediately as employee No. 51, and Atkinson never finished his PhD.

-Career
+Career after Apple

-Around 1990, General Magic's founding, with Bill Atkinson as one of the three cofounders, met the following press in Byte magazine:
+In 1990, Atkinson and two others co-founded Apple spin-off General Magic.
+Byte magazine wrote:

 The obstacles to General Magic's success may appear daunting, but General Magic is not your typical start-up company.
 Its partners include some of the biggest players in the worlds of computing, communications, and consumer electronics, and it's loaded with top-notch engineers who have been given a clean slate to reinvent traditional approaches to ubiquitous worldwide communications.

 In 2007, Atkinson began working as an outside developer with Numenta, a startup working on computer intelligence.
 On his work there Atkinson said, "what Numenta is doing is more fundamentally important to society than the personal computer and the rise of the Internet."